MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 ![Expert video feed](media/expert-annotating.PNG "Expert video feed")

-If the expert is annotating, a notification icon will appear on the expert screen .
+If the expert is annotating, a notification icon will appear on the expert's feed.

 ## Switch the camera view from portrait to landscape